diminDDL/PicoLasDriver/README.md

 - **"Enable/Disable"**: Control the pulse output.
 - **Error readout**: Reads out the errors and other state information.

-⚠️ **Important**: Always turn off the output when adjusting settings to prevent potential microcontroller glitches.
+⚠️ **Important**: It is recommended to turn off the output when adjusting settings to prevent potential glitches on the output.

 ## Hardware & Communication